 Have you heard anyone talk about the Japanese diet for weight loss?
 Many studies have revealed the advantages of this type of diet.
-Fresh foods, small dishes, vegetable beverages, rice, fish… They are simple delicacies that you can learn about and can help you lose a few pounds.
-Do you want to learn a little more about the Japanese diet?
+It consists of fresh foods, small dishes, vegetable beverages, rice, fish, and more.
+Learn about the Japanese diet, and about how eating these simple delicacies can help you lose a few pounds.

 The Secrets of the Japanese Diet

-That’s right, statistics are there to show us that people live longer in Japan.
-The key is not only in the diet, which is fundamental thanks to delicacies like teriyaki or sushi, but also their lifestyle habits.
-Despite being people that are very hardworking, they know how to use strategies to rest, enjoy nature, practice relaxation, and have small and healthy lifestyle habits everyday.
+That’s right: statistics show us that people live longer in Japan.
+The key is not only in the diet, which includes delicacies like teriyaki and sushi, but also their lifestyle habits.
+Despite being naturally hardworking, they know how to make the most of resting, enjoying nature, relaxing, and leading healthy lifestyles everyday.

 It is also not as common to see obese people in this country.
 In fact, only 3% of women are obese.
 How do they do it?
-Is it because of the raw salmon perhaps?
-Or is it because of sesame seeds, which are said to give a lot of vigor and energy?
+Is it the raw salmon?
+Or the sesame seeds?
 The reality is that the Japanese follow some very simple steps that we will explain below.

 2. What Is the Japanese Diet?

-- The first step is very simple, Japanese people always eat fresh foods and small portions.
+- The first step is very simple.
+Japanese people typically eat fresh foods and small portions.
 What does that mean?
-The dishes are characterized by the quality and not quantity.
-In other words, no industrial food or food that is prepared in the microwave, refined flours, fatty foods… Only fresh and natural foods.
+The dishes are characterized by the mantra: quality over quantity.
+In other words, there are few industrial food items, or things prepared in the microwave.
+You won’t find refined flours, fatty foods, etc. The Japanese stick to fresh and natural foods.

-- Another aspect to keep in mind is the way you eat, slowly and with pleasure.
-Enjoy every meal unhurriedly by enjoying your dishes as much as possible.
-They never get you sick, they take great pains in the presentation and visual display of the foods.
+- Another aspect to keep in mind is the way you eat.
+Try eating slowly and with pleasure.
+Enjoy every meal unhurriedly by savoring your dishes as much as possible.
+The Japanese take great pains in the presentation and visual display of the foods.
 They not only eat with their stomachs, but also with their eyes.
 This is important.

-- Now, an important fact: The Japanese don’t consume dairy products.
-They aren’t fans of bread or meat either.
-They like rice, vegetables, and fish more.
-Fresh fruit is also essential and always small portions.
+- Now, an important fact: the Japanese typically don’t consume many dairy products.
+They aren’t fans of bread or meat, either.
+They prefer rice, vegetables, and fish.
+Fresh fruit is also essential – but always in small portions.

 - The most important meal of the day is breakfast for the Japanese.
 They start the day with a few varied dishes that range from vegetables, rice, soups, eggs, and the essential drink: green tea.

-Basic Foods in the Japanese Weight Loss Diet
+Basic Foods in the Japanese Diet for Weight Loss

-- Noodles: There are Japanese specialties that are great to include in your oriental diet which are udon, somen, ramen, soba, etc. They have different sizes and are made with different types of very healthy wheat and have barely any carbohydrates.
-Many of them are also great for celiac people.
-This is a very healthy option that is worth trying.
+- Noodles: Some Japanese specialties to include in your oriental diet are udon, somen, ramen, soba, etc. They’re each a different size, made with different types of very healthy wheat.
+Most are low-carb options.
+Many of them are also great for people with Celiac disease.

-- Fruit: Especially fuji apples, persimmon, and mandarines.
+- Fruit: Especially fuji apples, persimmons, and mandarins.
 Delicious, right?

-- Soy, millet, or tofu.
-These are rich in calcium and protein, are alternatives to dairy products that are as beneficial as they are healthy, are rich in antioxidants, reduce bad cholesterol, and prevent diabetes.
-They are great.
+- Soy, millet, or tofu: These options are rich in calcium and protein.
+They can be used as alternatives to dairy products, and they’re as beneficial as they are healthy.
+They’re rich in antioxidants, help to reduce bad cholesterol, and prevent diabetes!

 - Vegetables: eggplant, mung beans, red beans, mushrooms, cabbage, ginger, pumpkins, potatoes, bamboo sprouts, radish, and seaweed.